-Except as otherwise expressly provided by these rules, all officers and voting members of the Democratic State Committee and of any subsidiary body created by these Rule must be voters registered in Maine and enrolled in the Democratic Party.
+Except as otherwise expressly provided by these Rules this Charter, all officers and voting members of the Democratic State Committee and of any subsidiary body created by these Rule this Charter must be voters registered in Maine and enrolled in the Democratic Party.
 Members elected to represent an organization or geographic unit must be members of the organization or voters registered in that geographic unit.